The Real You Only Shows Up When It’s Ugly.

 It's gold.

-Because now you’ve got data.
-No guesswork.
-Just you.
+Because now you've got data.

 Once you've seen it, you can't unsee it.

-You can run or you can build.
+You can run or you can build from it.

 The smart ones build.